snowplow-incubator/snowplow-micro-examples/README.md

         });
 ```
 *Arguments*: test_event (with schema, eventType, values and context), number_of_occurences

-This test ensures that when an event is sent to micro the correct parameters are sent as expected.
+Ensures that when an event is sent to micro the correct parameters are sent as expected.
-In our case we check that the schema, properties and contexts are correct - we match what the user expects to be sent
+In our case we check that the schema, properties and contexts are correct:
-to what is recieved on micro.
-We macth our test event with the event recieved on micro, they are matched if test event matches by schema, eventType, values and context
-and if these assertions are correct the event will pass.
+ - We match what the user expects to be sent to what is received on micro.
+- In the end, the number of matched events is retrieved and asserted to the expected number of occurrences.
+- By doing that, we can also specify which events we don't expect on micro by setting the argument number_of_occurences=0.
 ### 3.2 Snowplow Micro and Cypress

 [Cypress](https://www.cypress.io/) is an open [source](https://github.com/cypress-io/cypress) JavaScript End-to-End testing framework with extensive [documentation](https://docs.cypress.io/).